Writing a sales follow up email might not be your idea of a fun time – but perhaps it should be.

 Sadly, very few of your leads will be avid readers of all your content.

 Even emails that don’t succeed in moving the sales process forward right away are valuable if they strengthen trust.

-2. Align Your Emails With the Buyer's Journey
+Align Your Emails With the Buyer's Journey.

 When you understand where leads stand in their quest for a solution, you can make your sales follow-up emails much more useful.